 Expert Baking Tips

-Once they’re mashed, give them a good whisk.
-You want them to be liquidy.
+- Mash the Bananas Well- Use a masher or the back of a fork to mash the bananas well.
+Once mashed, give them a good whisk.
+You want them liquidy.

 You can use 3 medium/large ripe bananas instead but the bread will definitely be more moist if you use 4.